kemitchell/writing.kemitchell.com/_posts/2015-08-21-Reproduction-of-Hierarchy.md

 subject to ["Prohibited Acts"](#Prohibited Acts)
 ~~~

 But this markup doesn't unambiguously show that "subject to..." is within "License", but not within "Distribute".
-Lawyers see ambiguity crop up all the time as a result of such structural problems---Does Licensee have to use and copy the software subject to "Prohibited Acts", too, or just distribute the software subject to "Prohibited Acts"?
+Lawyers see these kinds of structures produce ambiguity all the time.
+Does Licensee have to use and copy the software subject to "Prohibited Acts", too, or just distribute the software subject to "Prohibited Acts"?

-One might try to use some kind of marker to "back up" one level in the hierarchy of the document.
+You might try to use some kind of marker to "back up" one level in the hierarchy of the document.
 For example, a horizontal rule:

 ~~~
 # License